Exploring Georgia's Natural History

 Impact Origins?

 Theories supporting an impact origin of some kind have been entertained since the 1930s.
-This includes the airburst of a bolide with its debris being strewn along the Atlantic Coastal Plain and the Carolina bays representing weathered impact craters from this debris.
+This includes the airburst of a bolide, either meteor or comet, with its debris being strewn along the Atlantic Coastal Plain and the Carolina bays representing weathered impact craters from this debris.

 But there are strong arguments against this.
-The bays have produced little irrefutable evidence supporting an impact event; it’s hard to imagine an impact event capable of creating half a million craters that doesn’t leave other evidence.
+Despite field research, the bays have produced little irrefutable evidence supporting an impact event; it’s hard to imagine such an event capable of creating half a million craters that doesn’t leave other evidence.

 One problem with this is that the subsurface sediments are wildly different beneath Carolina bays at different locations, so it gets difficult to believe the same surface conditions, or the same pattern of orientations would be seen from such different underground sediments.